RenscoHogers/Bovine-Assembly-Pipeline/README.md

 Bovine-Assembly-Pipeline/resources/genomes/
 Other references can be used, but make sure to update their location/name in the config file.

-Pipeline can be run from the main directory using the following command: snakemake --profile myprofile
+Pipeline can be run from the workflow directory using the following command: snakemake --profile myprofile
 Profiles are found in the following directory on your device:
 ~/.config/snakemake/